fantasyland/fantasy-land/README.md

 The `cata` method takes two arguments:

-    m.cata(x, f)
+    m.cata(f, g)

-1. `x` is the default value for the `Nothing` case
+1. `f` must be a nullary function.
+It is called in the `Nothing` case

-    1. No parts of `x` should be checked.
+    1. If `f` is not a nullary function or the return value of `f` does not match the return value of `cata`, the behaviour of `cata` is unspecified.

-2. `f` must be a function which returns a value
+2. `g` must be a unary function.
+It is called in the `Just` case

-    1. If `f` is not a function, the behaviour of `cata` is unspecified.
+    1. If `g` is not a unary function or the return value of `g` does not match the return value of `cata`, the behaviour of `cata` is unspecified.
-    2. No parts of `f`'s return value should be checked.

 ### Either